MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_move_to_water.md

 # Entity Documentation - minecraft:behavior.move_to_water

-`minecraft:behavior.move_to_water` allows an entity to move to water when on land.
+`minecraft:behavior.move_to_water` compels an entity to move to water when on land.

 ## Parameters